Jonathan Taylor (author)

 Jonathan P Taylor (born 1973) is a British author, poet and lecturer.

 Life

 Taylor was born in 1973 in Stoke-on-Trent and educated at Trentham High School and Warwick University where he studied English Literature, later gaining a PhD from Loughborough University.
 He is currently a lecturer in Creative Writing at the University of Leicester and co-director of arts organisation Crystal Clear Creators.
 Notably for an author and academic, he did not learn to read and write until the age of eight.
 He lives in Leicestershire with his wife, poet Maria Taylor, and their twin daughters.
+His 2024 collection Scablands and Other Stories was the winner of the 2025 Arnold Bennett book prize.